derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/azure/readme.md

 ### 1.5 Setup Function App 1: ExtractDeviceData

 We are setting up this Azure function for transferring the device data from IoT Hub to DT.
-This function is triggered by Event Grid Trigger  and when the IoT device receives data it sends to DT internally.
+This function is triggered by Event Grid Trigger  and when the IoT device receives data it sends this to the DT internally.

 **Creating Azure Function**